 With thousands of visitors arriving each day, Disney World should be a parking nightmare.
 Thankfully, though, Disney has created a meticulous system for getting you parked and on your way to the magic as quickly and safely as possible.

-ChargePoint charging stations are located at Epcot, Disney's Animal Kingdom and Disney Springs and are available on a first-come, first-served basis.
+There are a limited number of electric vehicle charging stations available for your convenience.
+ChargePoint charging stations are located at Epcot, Disney's Animal Kingdom, and Disney Springs.
+They are available on a first-come, first-served basis.
 Simply ask a cast member for directions to the charge ports.

-This pass should be placed on the dashboard of your car, and will allow you to park for free in any of the Disney theme parks for the duration of your stay.
+If you are a guest at a Disney resort, you will receive a parking pass for your car at check-in.
+Place this pass on the dashboard of your vehicle, and it will allow you to park for free in any of the Disney theme parks for the duration of your stay.